larrybotha/everything/mathematics/the-lambda-calculus/reduce - the lambda calculus.md

 ## derivation

-We cannot define a function in terms of itself, because [[β reduction|normal order reduction]] requires that we replace names in expressions before evaluating them, resulting in non-terminating definitions
+We cannot define a function in terms of itself, because [[β reduction|normal order reduction]] requires that we replace names in expressions before evaluating them.
+With functions that refer to themselves this results in non-terminating definitions

 e.g.